Before kids you had the luxury of a whole suitcase to yourself and probably had space for countless outfits and accessories galore.

-We’ve also created a FREE PDF TRAVEL PACKING LIST to help you check you haven’t missed anything.
+We’ve also created a FREE pdf – Minimalist travel packing checklist to help you check you haven’t missed anything.

 Within this guide we have included a few links to travel products that we recommend, some of which are affiliate links.
 If you click them to make a purchase, Mas & Pas will earn a commission at no additional cost to you.
 It also means that a big thank you is in order for supporting us!

 These are genius inventions and a real lifesaver when it comes to packing as a family.

 You can use one packing cube for kids tops, one for kids bottoms.
 That way when you arrive at your destination you don’t need to worry about unpacking each individual piece of clothing.
 You can just remove the packing cube and pop it on the shelf and you’re good to go.